Eric-Lautanen/seamless-ai-video-prompt-template/README.md

 - Use the same last frame from the previous clip
 - Continue from there with the new direction
 - The template's detailed prompts make it easy to modify specific elements

+### Q: Do I need to use negative prompts?
+**A:** Not required, but they can help!
+Negative prompts tell the AI what to avoid (like "blurry, low quality, distorted").
+Many platforms support them:
+- **Runway, Pika, Kling** - Have dedicated negative prompt fields
+- **Common negative prompts**: "blurry, low quality, watermark, shaky camera, flickering, morphing, distorted"
+- **Keep it simple**: 3-5 specific exclusions work better than long lists
+- The template's positive prompts are comprehensive, so negative prompts are optional but can reduce unwanted artifacts

 ---